MsMatki/React-Redux-Movies/README.md

 ## Technologies Used

 * React.js - A JavaScript library for building user interfaces.
-* jQuery - Cross-platform JavaScript library.
+* Redux - Open-source JavaScript library for managing application state.
+* React Router - Standard routing library for React.
+* Thunk - A thunk is a function that wraps an expression to delay its evaluation.
 * DebounceInput - React component that renders an Input, Textarea or other element with debounced onChange.
 * FontAwesome - The internet's most popular icon toolkit.
-* React Router - Standard routing library for React.
+* jQuery - Cross-platform JavaScript library.